carbon-design-system/ibm-products/packages/ibm-products-utilities/README.md

 Example structure:

 ```
-src/my-primitive/
+src/utils/my-utility/
 ├── index.ts
-├── my-primitive.ts
+├── my-utility.ts
-├── my-primitive.spec.ts
+├── my-utility.spec.ts
-└── my-primitive.md
+└── my-utility.md
 ```

 ## Contributing

 This package is part of the Carbon for IBM Products monorepo.
-As a **private internal package**, it is not published to npm independently.
 Changes to this package should be made with consideration for both consumer packages (`@carbon/ibm-products` and `@carbon/ibm-products-web-components`).